Alice Blue Home

 Alice Blue Image

-One primary difference between Over Subscription and Under Subscription is that over-subscription occurs when demand for shares exceeds the supply, while under-subscription happens when demand is less than the number of shares offered.
+The main difference between oversubscription and under-subscription is that Oversubscription occurs when demand for shares exceeds supply, leading to partial allotments, while under-subscription happens when demand is less than the number of shares offered, potentially indicating a lack of investor interest or confidence.

 How to Deal With Oversubscription?